fossgalaxy/errbot-backend-matrix/readme.md

 *note:* This is currently a (functional) work in progress.

+Most development takes place on our gitlab server.
+We mirror to github because people have trouble finding working errbot matrix backends, and well... ours kinda works :).
+PRs/issues/comments welcome.

 ## Features
 * Single (1:1) rooms with the bot, which it considers private
 * Group/named rooms